zigpy/quirk-generator/README.md

 # Quirk Generator for [`zha-quirks`](https://github.com/zigpy/zha-device-handlers)

-This is a tool to generate stub quirks for a specific devices using their device signature or a diagnostics file.
+This is a tool to generate stub quirks (v1) for specific devices using their device signature or a diagnostics file.

+> [!NOTE]
-Note: This tool will not generate a full quirk that magically makes your device work.
+> This tool will not generate a full quirk that magically makes your device work.
 It will only generate a stub quirk that you can use as a base for your own quirk.

+> [!WARNING]
+> This tool generates old-style v1 quirks with the full device signature.
+A generator is not necessary for new v2 quirks, as they no longer need the complete device signature.
+You can find information on how to create v2 quirks in the [quirks repo](https://github.com/zigpy/zha-device-handlers).

 The base for the quirk generator was made by [@dmulcahey](https://github.com/dmulcahey).